fluid-music/fluid-music/docs/getting-started.md

 <img width="971" alt="VS Code syntax completion support" src="https://user-images.githubusercontent.com/1512520/104821154-f4340f80-5807-11eb-80a3-134b4585ffc2.png">

 This is because the Fluid Music tooling generates TypeScript definitions from VST plugins.
 The image above shows that somehow our code editor knows that the `vcf0Cutoff` parameter has a value between `0` and `150`.
 What are the units of this value?
 The units are determined by the the Podolski VST plugin.
-While many VST plugins would describe a cutoff frequency in Hertz, Podolski uses an arbitrary unit.
-Note that the preset that we are using uses an envelope to modulate the cutoff frequency, so even though the filter is set to the lowest possible value, the actual cutoff frequency will be well above 0.
+While many VST plugins would describe a cutoff frequency in Hertz, Podolski uses arbitrary units.
+Note that the preset that we are using modulates the cutoff frequency with an envelope.
+Even though the filter is set to `0` the actual cutoff frequency will be well above `0`.

 Let's listen to the results.
 Run the updated session `$ node session.js`, and open up the resulting `beat.RPP` file in Reaper.
 If `beat.RPP` is still open in Reaper, you will need to close and re-open it.